A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems

+Similarly, if $Q$ has three neighbors, its removal produces three particle configurations with $n_1$, $n_2$, and $n_3$ particles, respectively, where $n_1 + n_2 + n_3 = n-1$.
+We conclude:

-Now, suppose every particle in $\sigma$ is incident to some triangle of $\sigma$, implying there are at least $n/3$ triangles in $\sigma$.
-An equilateral triangle with side length 1 has area $\sqrt{3}/4$, so the perimeter of $\sigma$ encloses an area of at least $A = \sqrt{3}n/ 12$.
-By the isoperimetric inequality, the minimum perimeter way of enclosing this area, without regard to lattice constraints, is with a circle of radius $r$ and perimeter $p$, where
+Now, suppose every particle in $\sigma$ is incident to some triangle of $\sigma$, implying there are at least $\lceil n/3 \rceil$ triangles in $\sigma$.
+An equilateral triangle with side length $1$ has area $\sqrt{3}/4$, so the external boundary of $\sigma$ encloses an area of at least $A = \lceil n/3 \rceil (\sqrt{3}/4) \geq \sqrt{3}n / 12$.
+By the isoperimetric inequality, the minimum perimeter shape enclosing this area (without regard to lattice constraints) is a circle of radius $r$ and perimeter $p$, where